40net-cloud/fortinet-azure-solutions/FortiGate/AvailabilityZones/Active-Active-ELB-ILB-AZ/README.md

 ### Configuration synchronization

 The FortiGate VMs are, in this Active/Active setup, independent units.
 The FGCP protocol, used in the Active/Passive setup, to sync the configuration is not applicable here.
-To enable configuration sync between both unit the sync from the autoscaling setup can be used.
+To enable configuration sync between both units the sync from the autoscaling setup can be used.
 This will sync all configuration except for the specific configuration item proper to the specific VM like hostname, routing and others.
 To enable the configuration sync the config below can be used on both.

 FortiGate A